prkedia81/football-league-management/README.md

 2. Remove players
 3. See match data
 4. Different colours and buttons for different outcomes
+5. Check Inputs and field options in complete match form for better UX
-5. End to End Testing
+6. End to End Testing
    - Single Upload
      - Venue
      - Match